-- Read-Write Splitting: ensures high availability and high performance, and supports multiple specifications.
+- Read/Write Splitting: ensures high availability and high performance, and supports multiple specifications.
 The read/write splitting architecture allows a large number of concurrent requests to read hot data from read replicas.
-This reduces the loads on the master node and minimizes the expenses on operations and maintenance.
+This reduces the loads on the master node and minimizes the cost of operations and maintenance.

 Shards Specifies the number of shards for the Redis cluster instance.
 Data is distributed across the shards in the cluster instance.Note This parameter is supported only when you set Architecture Type to Cluster.
 Node Type

-- If you set Architecture Type to Cluster or Standard, Master-Replica is the only option.
-This dual-node hot-standby architecture provides data persistence with high data reliability and availability.
+- If you set Architecture Type to Cluster or Standard, the Node Type parameter must be set to Master-Replica.
+This creates a dual-node hot-standby architecture that provides data persistence with high data reliability and availability.

-- If you set Architecture Type to Read-Write Splitting, you can choose the node type based on the number of read-only replicas.
+- If you set Architecture Type to Read-Write Splitting, you can choose the node type based on the number of read replicas.

 Instance Class Each instance type contains a group of configurations, such as the memory capacity, maximum number of concurrent connections, and maximum internal bandwidth.
 For more information, see Overview.Note The database metadata is generated after you create an ApsaraDB for Redis instance.
 The size of the metadata on each shard of cluster instances is 30 MB to 50 MB.
 The total size of the metadata for a cluster equals the sum of metadata on all shards of the cluster.
 Password Setting